Presentation Skills Training Course

 The course content may include many of the exercises listed below, and any additional material that the trainers feel is relevant.

-During the opening session, we combine a look at the fundamentals of presenting, with an assessment of each person's presenting experience and presentation skills and what they would now like to achieve from the course.
+During the opening session, we combine a look at the fundamentals of presenting, with an assessment of each person's experience and what they would now like to achieve from the course.

-We start with a good look at the dynamic in which people have to present.
+We start with a good look at the dynamic in which you have to present.